-Stairs shall be incorporated on the east of US68 and shall terminate outside the clear zone.
+Stairs shall be incorporated on both the east and west side of US68 and shall terminate outside the clear zone.

 - A. All Shop Drawings shall comply with Item 501. - B. Initial foundation investigation will be provided by the Department.
 (See Appendix E).
 The DBT shall determine the need for additional subsurface investigations necessary to complete the Project.
 Geotechnical explorations shall be performed and documented in accordance with the Specifications for Geotechnical Explorations. - C. Construct a pedestrian bridge and ramp compliant with the American Disabilities Act (ADA).
 The DBT is responsible for full compliance with all Stage and Federal policies/procedures. - D. Span Arrangements (See Appendix C.) - a.
 Maximum of four spans - b.
-Span 1 (over US68) and span 4 (over Oldtown Creek) shall be box trusses as illustrated in Appendix M. - c.
-Spans 2 and 3 shall be prestressed I-girders (nontypical shapes are acceptable) - E. The bridge shall accommodate a 90 psf pedestrian loading for the available width and an H15-44 vehicle without impact.
-Pedestrian and vehicle loading is not concurrent.

-- F. Galvanized reinforcing steel is required in the entire superstructure, approach slab, deck and the external stirrups in prestress beam.
-Galvanized reinforcing steel is included in all substructure concrete from the footing and above.
-It is permitted for drilled shafts to have black reinforcement, but galvanized reinforcement is also acceptable. - G. Truss structural members shall be constructed of open section members (I-sections, H-sections, channels, angles, etc.).
+Span 1 (over US68) and span 4 (over Oldtown Creek) shall be trusses - c.
+Spans 2 and 3 shall be prestressed I-girders (minimum 3 girder lines nontypical shapes are acceptable) - E. The bridge shall accommodate a 90 psf pedestrian loading for the available width and an H15-44 vehicle without impact.
+Pedestrian and vehicle loading is not concurrent. - F. Concrete reinforcement shall be galvanized steel reinforcement, minimum yield strength 60 ksi. - G. Truss structural members shall be constructed of open section members (I-sections, H-sections, channels, angles, etc.).
 Hollow structural sections (HSS sections, tubes, etc.) shall not be used for truss structural members. - H. The manufacturer shall design the truss for the design loads and design codes specifications using a 1.05 load modifier for non-redundancy design for the truss fracture critical members, in accordance with the AASHTO LRFD Bridge Design Specifications, Article 1.3.4.
-Include a list of all items considered non-redundant. - When the collection of water at the end of a truss member is a possibility, either during construction or during service, the truss member shall be provided with a minimum 1 inch diameter drain hole at its lowest point where water would otherwise collect, to let water out. - J. See Appendix K (Metal Stay in Place Forms) for additional requirements - K. The fence fabric shall be welded wire fabric with an opening of 3 inch horizontal and $\frac{1}{2}$ inch vertical.
+Include a list of all items considered non-redundant.

+- I. When the collection of water at the end of a truss member is a possibility, either during construction or during service, the truss member shall be provided with a minimum 1 inch diameter drain hole at its lowest point where water would otherwise collect, to let water out. - J. See Appendix K (Metal Stay in Place Forms) for additional requirements - K. The fence fabric shall be welded wire fabric with an opening of 3 inch horizontal and $\frac{1}{2}$ inch vertical.
 The core wire shall be 10.5 gage. - L. Design and construct a fourteen foot tall fence (measured from top of walkway). - M. Precast concrete deck panels are not permitted. - N. Bituminous type wearing surfaces are not permitted for bridge decks. - O. A minimum 17'-6" vertical clearance shall be maintained over US68 at all times. - P. Seal the superstructure and substructure concrete per the BDM.
 The sealer shall be an epoxy urethane sealer.
 All substructure areas and pedestrian accessible areas of the superstructure shall also have graffiti coating meeting the requirements of Supplement 1803 on top of the epoxy-urethane sealer.
-Clear graffiti coating shall be applied to all super/sub structure concrete surfaces to maintain consistent coloring.
-Colors and patterns shall conform to the final architectural renderings. - R. Stairs shall be incorporated of the east side of US68, as depicted in the architectural renderings, and the last step on the ground surface shall terminate outside the clear zone.
-Structural support for the stairs shall comprise of column supports that do not propagate an attractive nuisance (i.e., encourage climbing).
-All painted steel members shall match the color template for the super structure and all concrete surfaces shall be sealed per section 18.1 (P). - S. All structural steel members shall be galvanized, cleaned, and utilize a two-coat paint system (epoxy/urethane) The coating of the structural steel members will be in accordance with CMS 514, except as noted below.
+Colors and patterns shall conform to the final architectural renderings. - R. Stairs shall be incorporated on both the east and west side of US68, as depicted in the architectural renderings, and the last step on the ground surface shall terminate outside the clear zone.